maryong29/E11_Labwork/README.md

 # E11_Labwork
-@@ repository for sensor code for e11 lab.
+Repository for sensor code for E11 Lab.